MERIT: Making Education Relevant and Interactive through Technology

 Compensation and Expectations

-Members of the instructional team are independent contractors and will be required to be present during the Summer Institute at least five of the ten days.
+Members of the instructional team are independent contractors and will be required to be present during the Summer Institute at least three consecutive days of the ten days.
 Instructors are expected to have high expectations of themselves and the participants and be prepared to push participants beyond their comfort zones in order to help them develop new talents and a stronger sense of professionalism.

 Instructors working as independent contractors must have a bachelor’s degree and relevant experience in instructional design and technology.
-Independent contractors will receive technology tools (valued between $200-$500) and earn $1000.
+Independent contractors will receive technology tools (valued about $200) and compensation.
 Those accepted as independent contractors will need to work with the MERIT Program Director in the spring regarding which days they will be responsible for teaching during the Summer Institute.
 The work of an independent contractor instructor will primarily occur during the MERIT Summer Institute.

 All instructors must demonstrate understanding of, sensitivity to, and respect for the diverse academic, socio-economic, ethnic, religious, and cultural backgrounds, disability, and sexual orientation of community college students, faculty and staff.